 Art is often the catalyst for refined urban areas, and Granville Island is no exception.
 With a plethora of artisans, craftspeople, and street performers, Granville has a wonderfully robust art and culture scene.
 Day or night, you can always find an eclectic mix of festivals, theater, street performers, musical shows, and art exhibits to entertain you.
 The island is home to several galleries and studios where visitors can observe artists at work and purchase one-of-a-kind pieces.

-The redeveloped of Granville was spearheaded by the Canadian government…it transformed the site into a ‘people-friendly’ place with various uses.
+Granville Island was once a major industrial manufacturing area, but since its redevelopment in the 1970s, it has grown into a healthy community of artisans, craftspeople, restaurateurs, and performers.
+Interestingly, the city of Vancouver was once called Granville until it was renamed in 1886.
+The redevelopment of Granville was spearheaded by the Canadian government, which transformed the site into a ‘people-friendly’ place with various uses.
 Today, the site is still owned and managed by the Canadian government.
-The redevelopment originally cost the government $19 million and the site now generates an estimated $35 million per year in taxes.
-Not a bad ROI.
+The redevelopment originally cost the government $19 million and the site now generates an estimated $35 million per year in taxes, making it a great investment for the city.

 When visitors to Granville Island are cultured and shopped-out, the coastal location means there is a terrific menu of ocean sports and activities to satisfy every adventurous whim.
 Sailboats, motorboats, canoes, and kayaks are all for rent.
 Seaplane rides are also available to get a birds-eye view of the island and surrounding city.
 Spectator-oriented visitors will find interest in the competitive rowing teams and the Dragon Boat racers that practice in and around the False Creek area.